 Below is a list of commonly asked questions about reviewing Wayspots.
-If your question isn’t answered here, please review our articles on eligible Wayspots, ineligible Wayspots, and potentially confusing nominations.
+If your question isn’t answered here, please review our other articles on Wayspot eligibility.

 How much time do I have to analyze a nomination?